We support several projects throughout rural Haiti, including health clinics, schools, access to clean water, and various medical outreach programs.

 Our primary project is a community health clinic first opened in 2000 to serve the population of Dumay, a subsistence farming community northeast of Port-au-Prince with a population of about 20,000.
 The clinic currently employees a staff of 29 under the leadership of Dr, Jean Fritz Jacques.
 Support staff and nurses, all from local communities, help to keep the primary care clinic, pharmacy and laboratory open 5 days a week.
-Clinic programs include an eye clinic, vaccine clinics, family planning, prenatal and infant wellness programs, a nutrition program, clean water programs, a cholera stabilization and re-hydration clinic.
+Clinic programs include an eye clinic, vaccine clinics, family planning, prenatal and infant wellness programs, a nutrition program, clean water programs, an as needed cholera stabilization and re-hydration clinic.
 A small fee is charged for seeing a physician and receiving medications, and laboratory tests are conducted on the premises for only the cost of the test materials.
 If patients are unable to afford the minimal costs they are treated for free.
 Many programs are free to community members including the dehydration/ cholera clinic.
-In 2016, 15,695 patients were seen at the clinic, 300 minor procedures were performed, over 3,000 patients were given vaccines and over 5,000 laboratory tests were performed.
+In 2017, 14,820 patients were seen at the clinic, 202 minor procedures were performed, 2,645 patients were given vaccines and over 5,000 laboratory tests were performed.

 Beginning January 2017 two nurses from the Dumay community begin a year-long training with Midwives for Haiti in Hinche, Haiti in order to staff a HAM midwifery program to begin in 2018.